vkucukcakar/sptables/README.md

 * "whitelist"	: Manually filled whitelist to bypass filters by default.
 (You should add your ssh IP address here to not lock yourself out of your server.)
 * "blacklist"	: Manually filled IP blacklist
 * "proxylist"	: Trusted proxylist to bypass filters for certain ports.
 (Intended to be filled manually or automatically with trusted reverse proxy / CDN IP addresses)
-* "crawlerlist"	: Crawler list to bypass filters for certain ports.
+* "seclist"		: Search engine crawler list to bypass filters for certain ports.
 (Intended to be filled manually or automatically with trusted crawler/search engine IP addresses)
 * "bogonlist"	: Bogon IP list (Intended to be filled manually or automatically with bogon IP addresses)
 * "banlist"		: Internally used temporary list with timeout, used automatically for DoS/DDoS mitigation